Heritage of 20C Modern and Democratic Governance in India (Post Conference Tour)

 NSC Coordinator and Resource person – Dr Sangeeta Baggaa

 - Dec 16 – Delhi Tour (Delhi Stay own arrangement & No meals during Tour)

-- Dec 17 – Delhi to Chandigarh (By Train – 2 Tier Seating/AC Coach)
+- Dec 17 – Delhi to Chandigarh (Drive By AC Coach at 8 AM)

 Introduction to the tour and background to the Chandigarh itinerary at Gandhi Bhawan-PU with presentations.
 Walking Tour of PU Heritage Precinct and visit to Rock Garden

 - Dec 18- Cultural Complex, Sector; Cultural Complex: